Creating Wolfi Images with Dockerfiles

 Introduction

-The wolfi-base image, which we’ll be using in this tutorial, is not distroless, because it includes apk-tools and bash.
-It can still be used to build a final distroless image, when combined with a distroless runtime in a Docker multi-stage build.
+The wolfi-base image, which we’ll be using in this tutorial, is not distroless because it includes apk-tools and bash.
+In some cases, it can still be used to build a final distroless image, when combined with a distroless runtime in a Docker multi-stage build.
+That depends on the complexity of the image, the number of dependencies required, and whether these dependencies are system libraries or language ecosystem packages, for example.

 In this article, we’ll learn how to leverage Wolfi to create safer runtime environments based on containers.
 To demonstrate Wolfi usage in a Dockerfile workflow (using a Dockerfile to build your image), we’ll create an image based on the wolfi-base image maintained by Chainguard.
 The goal is to have a final runtime image able to execute a Python application.
-The Step 4 of this guide, which is optional, demonstrates how to turn that into a distroless image by combining it with a Python distroless image.
+Step 4 of this guide, which is optional, demonstrates how to turn that into a distroless image by combining it with a Python distroless image, also provided by Chainguard.

 Requirements